Estimating the Generalization in Deep Neural Networks via Sparsity: Experimental Results

 \paragraph{Comparison with margin-based estimation.} Lastly, we give comparisons of our method with margin-based method proposed in \cite{DBLP:conf/iclr/JiangKMB19}.
-Typically, this method collects the margin distribution on a given dataset and use the key features of this distribution as the arguments for fitting the generalization gap.
+Typically, this method collects the margin distribution on a given dataset and use key features of this distribution as arguments for fitting the generalization gap.

-Here, we keep previous setups and the dataset being the same as used in Fig.\ref{fig: curve fitting}C. Fig.\ref{fig: curve fitting}E shows the estimation results based on the margin distribution.
-We could see that although the margin based model could estimate the generalization gap to some extent, it presents with a slightly worse linear correlation (Pearson correlation coefficient is $0.75$) than our model.
+Here, we keep previous setups and the dataset being the same as used in Fig.\ref{fig: curve fitting}C. Fig.\ref{fig: curve fitting}E shows the corresponding estimation results.
+We could see that although the margin based model could estimate the generalization gap to some extent, it presents with worse linear correlation (Pearson correlation coefficient is $0.75$) than our method.
 When predicting the generalization gap of testing networks, it presents a larger SSR, which is almost $0.5$.
-Accordingly, our method could give a more accurate estimation of the generalization gap in the current situation.

 We suppose that two possible factors might lead to the errors via margin-based method.
-The first one is that due to the non-linearity, margins in DNNs are actually intractable.
-Currently, the distance of a sample to the margin is approximately acquired by using the first-order Taylor approximation \cite{DBLP:conf/nips/ElsayedKMRB18}, which would introduce some error into the model in our calculation.
+One is that due to the non-linearity, margins in DNNs are actually intractable.
+Currently, the distance of a sample to the margin is approximately acquired by using the first-order Taylor approximation \cite{DBLP:conf/nips/ElsayedKMRB18}, which will bring error into the estimation.
 The second factor is that the calculated margins are not bounded in scales.
-This may lead to that for different models, their margins could differ by several orders of magnitude considering the distinct training settings.
+This may lead to that for different models, their margins can differ by orders of magnitude considering the distinct training settings.
 In this way, the corresponding linear model may be ill-conditioned.
-During the calculation, we found that for some networks (especially for the networks trained with batch normalization), the situation become even worse.
+During our implementation, we found that for some cases (especially for the networks trained with batch normalization), this problem becomes even worse.